ublue-os/bazzite/README.md

 To rebase an existing ostree system to the **desktop with Nvidia drivers** release:

     podman pull ghcr.io/ublue-os/config && rpm-ostree install --assumeyes --apply-live --force-replacefiles $(find ~/.local/share/containers -name ublue-os-signing.noarch.rpm 2>/dev/null) && rpm-ostree rebase --uninstall $(rpm -q ublue-os-signing-* --queryformat '%{NAME}-%{VERSION}-%{RELEASE}.%{Arch}') ostree-image-signed:docker://ghcr.io/ublue-os/bazzite-gnome-nvidia:latest

+> [!WARNING]
+> Due to an upstream bug, Bazzite cannot be used on Steam Decks with 64GB eMMC storage at this time.

 To rebase an existing ostree system to the **Steam Deck** release: